-In Peru, coronavirus patients in need of oxygen resort to the black market and its 1,000 percent markups
+In Peru, coronavirus patients who need oxygen resort to black market and its 1,000 percent markups

 But for Rodríguez and her family, the daily quest for oxygen continues.

-Solís, a 29-year-old worker at a shipping company, fell ill at the end of May, and he has been bedridden ever since in the crowded family home he shares with his mother, stepfather and eight other relatives in the gritty Lima district of Comas.
+Solís, a 29-year-old worker at a shipping company, fell ill at the end of May, and he has been bedridden ever since in the crowded family home he shares with his mother, stepfather and eight other relatives in the gritty Comas district of Lima.

 The family is now buying oxygen from the company of a former sailor, Luis Barsallo, who has not jacked up his prices.
-He calls his competitors sicarios — hit men.
+He calls his competitors “sicarios” — hit men.

 Brazil ignored the warnings.
 Now, while other countries fret over a second coronavirus wave, it can’t get past its first